rana-abhishek/nayan-blog/source/_posts/Vehicle-Parking-Occupancy-Detection.md

 ![Fig 12:   Final Result  ](12.jpg)

-Hence as it can be seen from the image above, we have successfully solved this problem by following a very simple and systematic approach.
+Hence as it can be seen from the image above, with the help of ***Deep Learning*** and ***Computer Vision*** , we have successfully solved this problem by following a very simple and systematic approach.